GiPHouse/Website/README.md

 #### Secrets
 This repository is public and the GitHub Actions CI runner logs are also public, but some deployment information is secret.
 The secret information is setup using [GitHub repository secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
 These are passed as environment variables to the GitHub Actions CI runners.
 The following secrets are setup.
 - `DJANGO_SECRET_KEY`: The [`SECRET_KEY`](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY) for Django.
-- `DOCKER_USERNAME`: The username used to login to Docker Hub.
-- `DOCKER_PASSWORD`: The password used to login to Docker Hub.
 - `DJANGO_GITHUB_SYNC_APP_ID`: The App ID of the registered GitHub App installed in the GiPHouse organization.
 - `DJANGO_GITHUB_SYNC_APP_PRIVATE_KEY_BASE64`: The private RSA key ([PEM formatted](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)) of the registered GitHub App installed in the GiPHouse organization, `base64` encoded.
 - `DJANGO_GITHUB_SYNC_APP_INSTALLATION_ID`: The Installation ID of the registered GitHub App installed in the GiPHouse organization.